 How to get a background check in Illinois

 The fastest and most reliable way to get a background check is to hire a private investigator.
-Lawrence Ryan Investigation provides background checks that deliver all the information an employer needs before hiring a candidate.
-Our private investigators don’t limit their background checks to general information or just to the criminal records, driving, and credit reports.
+Lawrence Ryan Investigation provides background checks that deliver the information an employer needs before hiring a candidate.
+Our private investigators don’t limit their background checks to general information, criminal records, driving, credit reports, or any other type of information that can be easily accessed by simply entering the social security number in a database.

-They put together a comprehensive background check report that includes everything from the applicant’s address history and alias names to business affiliations, associates, relatives, properties, and bankruptcies.
+Lawrence Ryan Investigation collects extensive information and delivers a comprehensive Illinois background check report that includes everything from the applicant’s address history and alias names to business affiliations, associates, relatives, properties, and bankruptcies.

-Moreover, our private investigators know the laws and limitations concerning background checks in Illinois and make sure to comply with their provisions.
-They will only provide the type and amount of information the law allows employers to access.
-This way, our private investigators protect their clients and make sure they avoid financial penalties and class action litigation.
+Moreover, our private investigators know the limitations imposed by law enforcement agencies and federal agencies for background checks in Illinois and always act within the law.
+We always ask for legal advice when in doubt and provide exclusively the type of information the law allows employers to access.
+This way, we protect our clients from potential disputes and make sure they avoid financial penalties and class action litigation.

-When conducted without being aware of the law’s provisions and consequences for employment practices, background checks can bring the employer its own problems with law enforcement and expose them to suits and penalties while affecting its reputation and credibility.
+When conducted without regard for the law’s provisions and consequences for employment practices, background checks can expose the employer to legal actions, sanctions, and penalties while affecting its reputation and credibility.